dutra/qvc/README.md

 *Do not install speclite in your main environment*.
 It will downgrade numpy and may break several packages.

 Fitting an AGN spectra involves several steps.
-First, all spectra cache needs be downloaded with
+While a single spectra is included for the demo, all spectras can be downloaded with
 ```bash
 python fit_spectra.py --download
 ```